diagrams/diagrams-doc/doc/manual.rst

 situation, without having to worry about inserting calls to `negateV`.

 Often, however, one wishes to move a diagram's origin with respect to its "boundary".
-Here, boundary usually refers to the diagram's envelope or trace; envelope being the default.
+Here, boundary usually refers to the diagram's envelope or trace, with envelope being the default (see `Envelopes`_ and `Traces`_ for more information).
 To this end, some general tools are provided in `Diagrams.Align`:mod:, and specialized 2D-specific ones by `Diagrams.TwoD.Align`:mod:.

 Functions like `alignT` (align Top) and `alignBR` (align Bottom Right) move the local origin to the edge of the envelope: